nualagr/dargan-health-foods/TESTING.md

 <br>

-Site members also have access to these links on their 'My Account' page within the 'Product Reviews' tabbed pane.
+These site members also have access to the links on their 'My Account' page within the 'Product Reviews' tabbed pane.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-account-my-product-reviews-tablet-device.png "Screenshot of the My Account My Product Reviews tab on a tablet device.")